-3. Nearshoring and selecting suppliers with proximity criteria (-)
+3. Nearshoring and selecting suppliers with proxin

-Nearshoring, or rather procuring and selecting suppliers according to their territorial proximity criteria, is a growing phenomenon amongst companies in the industry.
-This practice makes it possible to limit the risk of supply chain interruptions and delays in deliveries, as well as reputational risks due to human rights violations by suppliers located in developing countries.
-It also allows for greater control over suppliers by sharing a similar corporate culture.
+Nearshoring, or rather procuring and selecting supplitheir territorial proximity criteria, is a growing phenor companies in the industry.
+This practice makes it posrisk of supply chain interruptions and delays in delivreputational risks due to human rights violations by s in developing countries.
+It also allows for greater contriby sharing a similar corporate culture.

-The Albini Group has progressively integrated its production chain in terms of nearshoring, with manufacturing sites in Italy, Egypt, the Czech Republic and Hungary.
-Furthermore, suppliers are selected both centrally and for each plant on the basis of proximity criteria.
-The company collaborates with historic suppliers with whom a trusting relationship has been established.
+The Albini Group has progressively integrated its p in terms of nearshoring, with manufacturing sites in Czech Republic and Hungary.
+Furthermore, supplie both centrally and for each plant on the basis of pr The company collaborates with historic suppliers with relationship has been established.